redhotpenguin/netflix_obs/README.md

 ## Running the solution

 To run the program, execute the following command, which includes a specification for the grouping interval in seconds.
 The reader will need to have a `go` binary available, this was tested with 1.13.
 There are no esoteric go version needs.
 All library calls are from the core library, no external dependencies are needed.
+The default interval is 5 seconds.

-`go run main.go --interval`
+`go run main.go --interval=5`

 ## Solution architecture